Feeling Rome Tourist Burnout? Take the Train to Authentic Tarquinia

 Never a Dull Moment in Tarquinia's Museums

 Numerous treasures of Tarquinia's tombs are on display in the town's well-curated museums.
 The Tarquinia National Museum is situated in the graceful porticoes, Renaissance-era Palazzo Vitelleschi on Tarquinia's main Piazza Cavour.
 The museum is devoted to objects discovered in the necropolis. http://www.visitlazio.com/en/dettaglio/-/turismo/907138/museo-archeologico-nazionale-tarquiniense

 The museum's masterpiece, which draws viewers the world over, is a stone relief pair of nearly life-size horses.
 Once gracing an Etruscan temple, these steeds are probably the two most spectacular works of Etruscan art.
 The other Etruscan treasure is the funerary sculpture of a beaming Etruscan husband and wife, seen at the end of this article

 Next Door and Worthwhile:...
 Tarquinia Ceramic Museum

-The Tarquinia Ceramic Museum (Museo della...
-Ceramica d'Uso a Corneto) is devoted not to Etruscans but to much later times: the medieval and Renaissance periods.
+The Tarquinia Ceramic Museum (Museo della Ceramica d'Uso a Corneto) is devoted not to the Etruscan era but to much later times: the medieval and Renaissance periods.
 The collection is strong on painted pottery and dishes.
 A reconstruction of a 500-year-old kitchen is not to be missed.

 08 of 10

 Near Tarquinia: Villa Lante, the Wonder Home of its Day